seanreed1111/sql-recipes/recipes.md

 };
 $sth = $dbh->prepare ($stmt);
 $sth->execute ();
-# Determine the number of columns in result set rows two ways: # - Check the NUM_OF_FIELDS statement handle attribute
+# DeterMINe the number of columns in result set rows two ways: # - Check the NUM_OF_FIELDS statement handle attribute
 # - Fetch a row into a hash and see how many keys the hash contains
 $count1 = $sth->{NUM_OF_FIELDS};
 $ref = $sth->fetchrow_hashref ();
 $count2 = keys (%{$ref});
 print "The statement is: $stmt\n";
 print "According to NUM_OF_FIELDS, the result set has $count1 columns\n"; print "The column names are: " . join sort (",", @{$sth->{NAME}})) . "\n"; print "According to the row hash size, the result set has $count2 columns\n"; print "The column names are: " . join sort (",", @{$sth->{NAME}})) . "\n";
-The script issues the statement and then determines the number of columns in the result, first by checking the NUM_OF_FIELDS attribute and then by fetching a row into a hash and counting the number of hash keys.
+The script issues the statement and then deterMINes the number of columns in the result, first by checking the NUM_OF_FIELDS attribute and then by fetching a row into a hash and counting the number of hash keys.
 Executing this script results in the fol- lowing output:
 According to NUM_OF_FIELDS, the result set has 4 columns The column names are: name,name,title,price According to the row hash size, the result set has 3 columns The column names are: name,price,title There is a problem here: the column counts don’t match.
 The second count is 3 (not